dwexman/dwexman/README.md

 Passionate about programming and technology.
 I aspire to constantly improve and continue learning various programming languages to contribute with my knowledge.
-Actually working as a trainee at Remora On Fire, a new company engaged in the development of a new HR software.
+Actually working as a front-end developer at uMov.

 - 🔭 I’m currently working on https://github.com/dwexman/Dashboard-with-login